-- Labor Relations and Employee Relations functions were reorganized into separate units in mid-year.
-Staff from Operations, Labor Relations, and eight FTEs were transferred from Employee Relations - Two additional FTEs are being requested to support AFSCME bargaining unit and arbitration - Increase in professional and contract services will be used to fund labor negotiations and support activities
+- Labor Relations and Employee Relations functions were reorganized into separate units in mid-year. - Two additional FTEs are being requested to support AFSCME bargaining unit and arbitration. - Increase in professional and contract services will be used to fund labor negotiations and support activities.

-Labor Relations Reports
+Labor Relations Report